ptstream/QtUPnP/README.md

   - Linux: The build has been tested from Qt 5.8.0 and Qt 5.12.3.
     A 64 bits is built.
 It has been tested on Kubuntu 17.10 and Ubuntu 18.04 under VirtualBox and Ubuntu 18.04 native.
-    The actual pro file creates a static library.
 	To build QtUPnP without QtCreator, see linux-build folder.

-  - MacOS Several users have built QtUPnP from the actual source code.
+  - MacOS Mojave 10.14: The build has been tested from Qt 5.12.3 with Clang compiler.

   - Raspbian QtUPnP can be built using QT5.7 available in standard packages.
     To build QtUPnP install QT5.7 and QtCreator on your Raspberry PI3.